mixxorz/slippers/docs/docs/template-tags-filters.md

 ## fragment

-The `fragment` tag allows HTML to be assigned to variables.
+The `fragment` tag allows template fragments to be assigned to variables.

 ```django
 {% fragment as my_fragment %}